 Any argument using this form is valid, such as, “If Socrates is a lizard, then he is a reptile.
 He is a lizard.
 Therefore, he is a reptile.”
 Even though he isn’t a reptile, the truth of the premises guarantees the truth of the conclusion.
 The only problem is that one premise is false.
 Socrates is a famous philosopher, so he isn’t a lizard.

 Why aren’t valid arguments automatically good?
-Well, the fact that the above argument is valid didn’t make the premises or conclusion true.
+For one thing the fact that the above argument is valid didn’t make the premises or conclusion true.
 Socrates is not a lizard, so we have no reason to agree that he is a reptile.
 Good arguments need very plausible premises.

 Why do we care?
-Because an argument has to be valid or we have no reason to trust it.
+Because a valid argument with true premises also have true conclusions, and invalid arguments don’t give us a good reason to agree with the conclusions.
 Imagine that someone gives you an argument with true premises and a false conclusion:

 - If Socrates is a dog, then he is a mammal.